Audreykacur/SoftwareEngineering/lectureChapter2.md

 o  Library example:
 	- implement recommend a book
-	 	- you need information abou the book and a copy of the book
+	 	- you need information about the book and a copy of the book
-		- how do you recommned the book : genre, author, rating
+		- how do you recommened the book : genre, author, rating
 	 		- do we want to recommend based on a single book or from the users hisory we will do it based on a single book that the user has read